dmkilday/TeamGPT/README.md

 How to Run:

-Once you have all of the requirements fulfilled, you should be able to build and debug/run the program.
+Once you have fulfulled the requirements, you should be able to build and debug/run the program.
 The entry point for the program is the main method in TeamGPT.cs.
 In the Terminal go to the root directory of the project and run "dotnet build" to build the program.
 Then you can enter a debug session (set a breakpoint in TeamGPT.cs and hit F5) or type "dotnet run" to execute the program outside of debug.